Fundaciongrupoal/copyrightly.io/README.md

 **Manifestations** are expressions of authors ideas into pieces of content that can be then used to prove authorship.
 This is done through the [Manifestations](contracts/Manifestations.sol) contract, which records the IPFS hash of the manifestation content, its title (additional metadata is planned) and when it was manifested.
-This information can be later used to proof authorship as the content can be retrieved from IPFS.
+This information can be later used to prove authorship as the content can be retrieved from IPFS.

 However, it is not enough to register a **Manifestation**. **Evidences** should be also provided to support the authorship claim or the **Manifestation** will expire after one day.
 Usually done by the author registering the